afrspaceng/Attitude-Determination-and-Control-Subsystem-ADCS-/Attitude_Propagator/README.txt

 Language: Python
 Author: Alejandro Fernández Ruiz, Space Systems Engineer

-This project implements an attitude propagator developed as part of the selection process for the Junior ADCS Engineer position at EnduroSat.
-The main goal was to design it in a modular, well-structured way and also with functions as generic as possible to ensure future reusability.
+The main goal is to design it in a modular, well-structured way and also with functions as generic as possible to ensure future reusability.

 ================================================================================
 CODE STRUCTURE